MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 	airData <- RxXdfData("AirOnTime2012.xdf")

 where we assume AirOntime2012.xdf is in your dataPath.
-This file, together with a number of other large data files, is available from [the Revolution Analytics data set download site](http://packages.revolutionanalytics.com/datasets).)
+This file, together with a number of other large data files, is available from the [data set download site](http://packages.revolutionanalytics.com/datasets).)

 On a five-node HPC Server cluster, the call to *rxGetInfo* returns the following: